ShisheerKaushik24/Quantum-Optimization-of-Protein-Folding-Landscapes/README.md

 *<p align="center"><small>Source: PubChem</small></p>*

-The above image is the molecular description of Bradykini peptide.
+The above image is the molecular description of Bradykinin peptide.

 From the sequence of turns we got the cartesian coordinates of each of the aminoacids of the protein.
 And finally, the structure plot of the protein in 3D is created as seen below.